zipCoder933/Xbuilders-Legacy/README.md

 # XBuilders (legacy version)
 A Voxel game written in java and using Processing 4.0 (https://github.com/benfry/processing4)

+This version of the game is no longer actively developed The new version is here: https://github.com/zipCoder933/Xbuilders

 Textures taken mostly from Pixel Perfection:
 * https://github.com/Athemis/PixelPerfectionCE/tree/master
 * https://github.com/Wallbraker/PixelPerfection?tab=readme-ov-file